Sagarm7/high4teens_README/README.md

  ```
 ## Step 2 : Install NodeJS
-Install NodeJs from the link given below
+Install NodeJs from the link -
 https://nodejs.org/en/
 Then run this code to check the current version of it.